guardian/source/docs/rfcs/header-component-api.md

 ###### Props

 -   `href` _string_
-    -   navigation location when `Navigation.SecondaryLinksSupplementalLink` is clicked
+    -   navigation location when `Navigation.MenuSupplementalLink` is clicked
 -   `label` _string_
-    -   display label of the `Navigation.SecondaryLinksSupplementalLink`
+    -   display label of the `Navigation.MenuSupplementalLink`

 ### `<Subnav />`